 These acronyms are two different methods of product application.
 The letters reference the order in which you use liquid (that can be water, a water-based product or a leave-in), oil and cream.
 As to which order is best?
 The camps are truly split, but we suggest trying out both and monitoring which one your hair responds positively to.

 An umbrella term for twirling, touching, styling, pulling, combing and brushing.
 As innocent as they may seem, these are all forms of manipulation that can cause damage to your locks.
 Which is why low manipulation ’dos (A.K.A protective hairstyles) are favoured by most naturalistas.
 The moral of the story?
-Be wary of over-handling fragile afro hair, especially the ends, because this is one of the most common causes of breakage.
+Be careful not to touch your hair too often, especially the ends, as this is one of the most common causes of breakage.

 This marks the day on which a person made the decision to go natural.
 Basically an anniversary for your natural hair journey.
 Cute, right?

 We know, it sounds strange, but pre-poo is actually an abbreviation for pre-shampoo, or, in other words, a preparation stage to get your hair ready for shampooing.
-Not only does it benefit ever-thirsty black hair, but it works a treat on very delicate or damaged tresses, too.
+Not only does it nourish dry hair, but it works a treat on very delicate or damaged tresses, too.
 When applied before shampooing, oils and conditioners can help coat and add extra moisture to the strands, readying hair for the washing process, which, in turn, means less chances of tangles and, therefore, fewer breakages.

 For most people this conjures the image of being laidback and mellow, but in reference to black hair it means quite the opposite.
-Relaxers are applied to the hair to chemically alter the the curl pattern, making your hair straighter and easier to manage.
+Relaxers are applied to the hair to chemically alter the curl pattern, making your hair straighter and easier to manage.
 Want to know more about it?
-Click here to read our article on hair straightening.
+Read our article on hair straightening.

 The ends or tips are the oldest part of our locks, so it’s no surprise they need the most protection.
 Sealing is a way of trying to protect this very delicate part of our hair, the aim being to lock in moisture post wash.
 This can be done by applying oils and creams to slow the water evaporation process, which is where L.O.C and L.C.O – two of the most popular methods – come in.

-Sounds fantastically magical doesn’t it?
-Alas, it’s word used within the natural hair community to describe the period of change from relaxed or chemically-altered hair to natural hair.
+Sounds fantastically magical, doesn’t it?
+Alas, it’s a word used within the natural hair community to describe the period of change from relaxed or chemically-altered hair to natural hair.
 Other options include going for the big chop and rocking a super cool teeny, weenie afro.